On this page:

 The CNL enables co-operatives within states that have enacted this law to operate freely across borders, without requiring separate registration and reporting in each state.

 The following states and territories have adopted the CNL:

 - New South Wales and Victoria in 2014

-- Tasmania and Northern Territory passed enabling legislation in September 2015.
+- South Australia, Tasmania and the Northern Territory in 2015

 More information and documents are available in a downloadable format, including draft disclosure statements and name or rule change applications.